JuliaEarth/DirectGaussianSimulation.jl/README.md

 [GaussianRandomFields.jl](https://github.com/PieterjanRobbe/GaussianRandomFields.jl)),
 is appropriate for relatively small simulation domains (e.g. 100x100 grids) where it is feasible to factorize the full covariance.
-For larger domains (e.g. 3D grids), other methods are available such as sequential Gaussian simulation and FFT moving averages.
+For larger domains (e.g. 3D grids), other methods are available such as sequential Gaussian simulation, spectral methods, and FFT moving averages.

 ## Installation